'I do feel safer': A look at Trump's travel ban supporters

 Republican politicians back ban

-Trump also has support from some fellow Republicans, including Alabama Gov. Robert Bentley and House Intelligence Committee chair Rep. Devin Nunes, who called the move a "useful" temporary measure.
+Trump also has support from some -- but not all -- fellow Republicans, including Alabama Gov. Robert Bentley and House Intelligence Committee chair Rep. Devin Nunes, who called the move a "useful" temporary measure.

 Pro-ban members of Congress say the top priority should be to keep Americans safe.